-Based on the study and the Proposed Findings and Reasons for Decision for this annexation, staff recommends that the City Commission approve Planning File GLUA 19-00012: AN 19-0001 and adopt as its own this Staff Report and Exhibits and;
+Based on the study and the Proposed Findings and Reasons for Decision for this Annexation, staff recommends that the City Commission approve Planning File GLUA-22-00013: AN-22-0001and adopt as its own this Staff Report and Exhibits and;

-- Find that this annexation is consistent with a positive balance of the factors set forth in OCMC Section 14.04.060. - Recommends withdrawing the territory from the County Service District for Enhanced Law Enforcement as allowed by statute. - Recommend that the City Commission concur with Tri-City Service District's annexation of the subject property in the enacting ordinance. - Recommend that the City Commission concur with Clackamas River Water withdrawing the subject property in the enacting ordinance. - Recommend that the applicant record a covenant acknowledging that development is reviewed for compliance with the Oregon City Municipal Code and Clackamas County Zoning and Development Ordinance and until a zone change is approved, the site use shall not change or intensify or receive approval of a land division or development of the site.
+- Find that this Annexation is consistent with a positive balance of the factors set forth in OCMC Section 14.04.060. - Recommends withdrawing the territory from the County Service District for Enhanced Law Enforcement as allowed by statute. - Recommends that the property is removed from the Clackamas River Water district - Recommend that the City Commission concur with Tri-City Service District's Annexation of the subject property in the enacting Ordinance. - Recommend that the applicant record a covenant acknowledging that development is reviewed for compliance with the Oregon City Municipal Code and Clackamas County Zoning and Development Ordinance and until a zone change is approved, the site use shall not change or intensify or receive approval of a land division or development of the site.

-ANNEXATION PETITION: GLUA 19-00012: AN 19-0001 PROPOSED FINDINGS, CONDITIONS AND REASONS FOR DECISION
+ANNEXATION PETITION: GLUA-22-00013: AN-22-0001 PROPOSED FINDINGS, CONDITIONS AND REASONS FOR DECISION

-Based on the staff report and findings, the Commission determines:
+Based on the staff report and findings, the City Commission finds the following: